ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net_maui/how-to-1.md

 ---

 ## Introduction
 .NET Multi-platform App UI (.NET MAUI) is a framework introduced by Microsoft to enable developers to create cross-platform applications for mobile and desktop operating systems using a single codebase.
 This framework extends the capabilities of Xamarin.Forms, providing a more unified and scalable approach to developing applications that can run on Android, iOS, macOS, and Windows.
+For further information on Xamarin.Forms, check out this learning path on [Developing cross-platform applications with Xamarin.Forms](/learning-paths/laptops-and-desktops/win_xamarin_forms/).

 With .NET MAUI, developers can leverage the full power of .NET to build interactive and performance-oriented applications.
 It supports modern development patterns and practices, including MVVM (Model-View-ViewModel), dependency injection, and async programming.
 The framework integrates seamlessly with Visual Studio, offering a rich development environment with tools for debugging, UI design, and deployment.